The special linear version of the projective bundle theorem: Special linear projective bundle theorem.

 \section{Special linear projective bundle theorem.}

 In this section we obtain a special linear version of the projective bundle theorem.
-First of all we introduce the varieties that act for the projective spaces in the special linear context.
+First of all we introduce the varieties that act as the projective spaces in the special linear context.

 \begin{definition} For $k<n$ consider the group